 Spring Pollinator Power Pack 9 Plants

-WE WILL TAKE PRE-ORDERS IN LATE DECEMBER FOR SPRING 2023 SHIPPING!
-Please check back.
+Pre-order for Spring 2023 now!
 Pollinators need nectar and pollen from flowers throughout the entire growing season.
 Our Pollinator Power Packs are ideal for filling in seasonal gaps in your garden.

 Includes 9 plants total, 3 plants of each species.

 The Spring Pollinator Power Pack includes Golden Alexanders, Jacob's Ladder, and Prairie Smoke.